mysterioustrousers/MTControl/README.md

 pod? => https://github.com/CocoaPods/CocoaPods/

-NOTE: You may need to add `-all_load` to `Other Linker Flags` in your targets build settings if the pods library only contains categories.
+NOTE: You may need to add `-all_load` to "Other Linker Flags" in your targets build settings if the pods library only contains categories.

 ### Example Usage